Irlandesee/rust/ownership/readme.md

 # Memory and Allocation

-With the String type, in order to supporet a mutable, growable piece of text, it is necessary to allocate  an amount of memory on the heap, unknown at compile time, to hold the contents:
+With the String type, in order to support a mutable, growable piece of text, it is necessary to allocate  an amount of memory on the heap, unknown at compile time, to hold the contents:
 -> The memory must be requested from the memory allocator at runtime.
 -> There needs to be a way of returning the memory once it has finished its purpose.